-Project title: Co-creating sustainable and competitive fruits and vegetables’ value chains in Europe
+Project name: Co-creating sustainable and competitive fruits and vegetables’ value chains in Europe

 Project acronym: CO-FRESH